bulbasaur161/LinuxTraining/1_Environment_Setting/README.md

 - Extract downloaded tool-chain.
 - Go to you home directory.
 - Open .bashrc using vim or gedit text editor.
-- Copy the below export command with path information to .bashrc file
+- Copy the below export command with path information to .bashrc file:
       ``` sh
       export PATH=$PATH:<path_to_tool_chain_binaries>
       ```
-  or simply do
+  or simply do:
       ``` sh
       echo “export PATH=$PATH:<path_to_tool_chain_binaries>” > ~/.bashrc
       ```